Holding court in the heart of America’s windy city is a remarkable icon – the famous Hilton Chicago hotel.

 The hotel was also used as the scene of the popular television series ’ER’.

-The hotel was busy and there was slight confusion about our booking, but the friendly and efficient reception staff immediately upgraded us to a double sized room with two bathrooms, as well as adding a complimentary breakfast.
+The hotel was busy and there was slight confusion about our booking, but the friendly reception staff immediately upgraded us to a double sized room with two bathrooms, as well as adding a complimentary breakfast.

 This welcoming attitude by the hotel staff was to prove a highlight of our stay.
 For example, without hesitation or cost, the Hilton Chicago kept our luggage secure for several hours after we had checked out of the hotel.